3. Before You Begin

 Generate a License in the Portal

-For the license generation it is necessary to use the hostname of the system which will run THOR.
-On Windows system you should use the computername as hostname during license creation:
+For the license generation, it is necessary to use the hostname of the system which will run THOR.
+On a Windows system, you should use the computername as hostname during license creation:

 C:\Users\nextron>echo %COMPUTERNAME%